Rahman123/lightning-inspector-doc/README.md

 # Usage

 1. Navigate to a Lightning app.
-For this doc, we're using:             https://&lt;myDomain&gt;.lightning.force.com/auradocs/reference.app where <code>&lt;myDomain&gt;</code> is the name of your custom Salesforce domain.
+For this doc, we're using the doc reference app at /auradocs/reference.app
 2. Launch the Chrome Dev Tools (More tools > Developer tools).

 You should see a Lightning tab in the dev tools.